clusterlink-net/clusterlink/website/content/en/docs/main/tasks/operator.md

 ---
 title: Deployment Operator
-description: Usage and configuration of the ClusterLink deployment operator.
+description: Usage and configuration of the ClusterLink deployment operator
 weight: 50
 ---